 Schedule can be run Now or Later and selecting later will bring a time-picker to schedule when this job shall be run.

-The name is auto generated from data you are already inputted but can be anything you decide.
+The name is auto generated from data you have input, but can be anything you decide.

 Details is a free text field for keeping notes about this job.

 Clicking schedule will add the Job to opConfig's queue and take you to the report schedule.